Spr19CS210/PA-Drill-Section-Writeups/PA6-Crispr/README.md

 * An Ecosystem object with a 2D array or list of animal objects.
 Note that since multiple animals can be in the same location, you may need another level of lists to store all of the animals at each location.
 * An Animal class hierarchy of some kind.
-The design for this is what will be submitted for peer review on Oct 10 at 11:30 am to both Aropa AND Gradescope.
+The design for this is what will be submitted for peer review on Oct 10 at 11:30 pm to both Aropa AND Gradescope.
 * A Screen object with a 2D array of characters that each animal can print its current representation into.
 The Screen object can then print everything to standard out.